simbo/gulp-static-site-generator/README.md

 *basic site structure data*, the respective file stream's `data` property and the data extracted from the file's frontmatter using *gray-matter*.

-#### Basic site structure data
+### Basic site structure data

 The *basic site structure data* for each file is automatically generated during transformation and can be overridden by applying data to the respective stream or setting frontmatter in the file contents.

-By overriding `data.relativePath`, you can manipulate the files output URL path, which would normally be generated from the source file's relative path.
+By overriding `data.relativePath`, you can manipulate the files output URL path, which would otherwise be generated from the source file's relative path.

 Assuming the source file `foo.jade` was globbed with `gulp.src('./src/site/**.*')` with `/bar` as current working directory, the *basic site structure data* of